mattpocock/xstate-inspect-cli/readme.md

+> FYI!
+This lib has never worked!
+I have it public only to share for others to carry on this good fight.
+I may revisit this repo in the future.

 # What is the XState Inspector CLI?

 I wanted a quick way to open an `@xstate/inspect` panel targeting a local file.
 By running a quick CLI command, you can target a single file with `vite`, build it with `esbuild`, and open it in the browser.